 F-1 students are required to possess an I-20 from their current place of study.
 Any students who have been maintaining F-1 status at another school in the US may transfer their F-1 status from that institution to FIT without leaving the US; to obtain an FIT I-20 in this way, you must follow the DHS transfer procedure.
 DHS regulations require the transfer procedure be completed within the first 15 days of beginning attendance at FIT; failure to follow this procedure will render you out of status.

 Admitted students beginning studies in the Fall must pick up their new FIT I-20s by September 15, and those beginning studies in Spring by February 15.
-Nonimmigrants not currently in F-1 status must consult with the Office of International Student Advisors immediately upon gaining admission to FIT.
+Nonimmigrants not currently in F-1 status must consult with FIT International Student Services immediately upon gaining admission to FIT.

 Transferring F-1 Status from FIT to another school in the US